glhr/rasa_project/data/rasa-interactive/nlu.md

 - yeah do that slowly
 - yeah pick it up like i said
 - yes finally
+- yeah grab it now
+- yeah lift it up

 ## intent:bye
 - thanks